 Moreover, in September 2020, leaders from Bahrain, Israel and the United Arab Emirates signed agreements to normalise their diplomatic relations (the so called "Abraham Accords").
 On 10 December 2020, Israel and Morocco also signed a similar normalisation agreement.
-These series of agreements, opening up relations between Israel and three Arab states, are contributing to an important shift in the region in which these Arab states choose to cooperate more closely with Israel on various topics such as security, trade, energy and environmental issues.
+These series of agreements, opening up relations between Israel and the three Arab states, are contributing to an important shift in the region in which these Arab states choose to cooperate more closely with Israel on various topics such as security, trade, energy and environmental issues.
 The open character of the new relations allows for cooperation, also on a people-to-people level.
-While the benefits of this regional normalisation are still to materialise for the Middle East Peace Process, the first agreement with the UAE coincided with the indefinite postponement of Israel's official plan to annex parts of the West Bank.
-The EU seeks to encourage and build upon the recent establishment of diplomatic relations between Israel and a number of Arab countries.
+The EU seeks to encourage and build upon this rather recent establishment of diplomatic relations between Israel and a number of Arab countries.

-In December 2021, the Joint Communication "Global Gateway" has underlined the ever-growing necessity for countries to invest and develop the infrastructure they need to create sustainable prosperity, jobs and services for their local communities.
+In December 2021, the Joint Communication "Global Gateway"9 has underlined the ever-growing necessity for countries to invest and develop the infrastructure they need to create sustainable prosperity, jobs and services for their local communities.
 This global need for infrastructure not only holds the key for sustainable development across the world but is a crucial part of the puzzle for fighting climate change and protecting the environment, improving global health security and boosting the competitiveness of the world economy.

 Global Gateway aims at working around the world, adapting to the needs and strategic interests of different regions, while remaining values-driven.
 It focuses on physical infrastructure - such as fibre optic cables, clean transport corridors, clean power transmission lines - to strengthen digital, transport and energy networks.
 It also provides an enabling environment to make sure projects deliver, by offering attractive investment and business friendly trading conditions, regulatory convergence, standardisation, supply chain integration, and financial services.